cheerworld/MyReadsProject/README.md

 │   └── index.html # DO NOT MODIFY
 └── src
     ├── App.css # Styles for your app.
 Feel free to customize this as you desire.
     ├── App.js # This is the root of your app.
-Contains static HTML right now.
     ├── App.test.js # Used for testing.
 Provided with Create React App.
 Testing is encouraged, but not required.
     ├── BooksAPI.js # A JavaScript API for the provided Udacity backend.
 Instructions for the methods are below.
     ├── icons # Helpful images for your app.
 Use at your discretion.